 For certain injuries, such as eye injuries, it is as simple as wearing protective gear, ie glasses.

-It is important that you have an appropriate warm up and cool down routine.
+It is important that you have an appropriate warm-up and cool-down routine.
 Having your muscles warmed up before putting them under high load decreases your risk of muscle strains.
 Performing a change of direction and landing exercises can also help to prevent lower limb joint injuries, as too can certain movements/exercises for the shoulder/arm.
-Recovering well with stretching and foam rolling decreases post activity muscle tightness/stiffness which can also be a predisposing factor to injury.
+Recovering well with stretching and foam rolling decreases post-activity muscle tightness/stiffness which can also be a predisposing factor to the injury.